langchain-ai/helm/charts/langsmith/README.md

 8. External Postgres(optional).
     1. You can configure external postgres using the `values.yaml` file.
 You will need to provide connection parameters for your postgres instance.
     2. If using a schema other than public, ensure that you do not have any other schemas with the pgcrypto extension enabled or you must include that in your search path.
+    3. We use the following extensions: `pg_trgm`, `btree_gin`, `btree_gist`, `pgcrypto`, `citext`.
+You may need to whitelist these extensions in your database.
-    3. Note: We do only officially support Postgres versions >= 14.
+    4. Note: We do only officially support Postgres versions >= 14.
 9. External Redis(optional).
     1. You can configure external redis using the `values.yaml` file.
 You will need to provide a connection url for your redis instance.
     2. If using TLS, ensure that you use `rediss://` instead of `redis://.
 E.g "rediss://langsmith-redis:6380/0?password=foo"
     3. We only official support Redis versions >= 6.
+10. External ClickHouse(optional).
+    1. You can configure external clickhouse using the `values.yaml` file.
+You will need to provide several connection parameters for your ClickHouse instance.
+    2, If using TLS, make sure to set `clickhouse.external.tls` to `true`.
+    3. We only officially support ClickHouse versions >= 23.
+We also only support standalone ClickHouse or ClickHouse Cloud(not clustered or replicated).

 ### Configure your Helm Charts: